 The degree to which uncertainties are underestimated can depend on the parameter in question and on the brightness of the object.
-28 shows that flux and color uncertainties for PSF model magnitudes of injected stars are both underestimated, but by a factor of approximately 1.7-2 that is not very sensitive to SNR.
+27 shows that flux and color uncertainties for PSF model magnitudes of injected stars are both underestimated, but by a factor of approximately 1.7-2 that is not very sensitive to SNR.
 This holds for astrometric/centroid parameters as well.

-In turn, 29 shows that CModel color uncertainties are underestimated by a similar factor at the faint end, but with appreciable scaling with SNR.
+In turn, 28 shows that CModel color uncertainties are underestimated by a similar factor at the faint end, but with appreciable scaling with SNR.
 Flux error underestimation is both larger than for colors and scales more strongly with SNR.
-This indicates that system-
+This indicates that systematic effects dominate the errors in fluxes, particularly for bright galaxies.
+This is also at least partly but not wholly due to so-called model inadequacy - that is, the fact that galaxy models, parameteric or otherwise, are insufficiently complex to capture the structure of real